cruzgerman216/Code-Labs-Front-end-Exercises/C02-JS-foundations-part-1.md

 # JavaScript Foundations - Part 1 (Class 2)

-- Use node or the browser to execute your code.
-I recommend node.

 ## Exercise #0: Before getting started
 - Create a file called foundations.txt
 - Answer the following questions in your own words: